invertedv/testGo/docs/tutorial.md

 So, you want to build a mortgage model.
 Where do you start?
 Well, having some loan-level data is a necessity.
 I suggest you start with the
-<a href="https://apps.pingone.com/4c2b23f9-52b1-4f8f-aa1f-1d477590770c/signon/?flowId=035b3c0e-38ab-4c4b-a81a-45fbde81ebe9" target="_blank" rel="noopener noreferrer" >Fannie Mae</a>
+<a href="https://capitalmarkets.fanniemae.com/tools-applications/data-dynamics" target="_blank" rel="noopener noreferrer" >Fannie Mae</a>
 data.
 It's free and extensive, going back to January 2000.
 There are two data sets: their "standard" dataset of fixed-rate loans and a dataset of exclusions that includes ARMS and loans with non-standard underwriting.
+I have an
+<a href="https://pkg.go.dev/github.com/invertedv/fannie" target="_blank" rel="noopener noreferrer" >app</a>
-I have an [app](https://pkg.go.dev/github.com/invertedv/fannie) to import this into ClickHouse and good news! -- goMortgage is already set up to handle the table.
+to import this into
+ClickHouse and good news! -- goMortgage is already set up to handle the table.
 Even if your ultimate goal is to use goMortgage on different data, this is the easiest way to test drive it.

 There is one other table you'll need -- a table of non-loan data.
 This table has fields for house prices, unemployment, income, labor growth rates and more.
 The data is monthly at a zip/zip3 level.
+The
+<a href="https://pkg.go.dev/github.com/invertedv/assemble" target="_blank" rel="noopener noreferrer" >assemble</a>
-The [assemble](https://pkg.go.dev/github.com/invertedv/assemble) package will produce the table you need.
+package will produce the table you need.

 OK, let's suppose you have these two tables.
 What next?
 All of goMortgage's activity is driven by a specification (*.gom) file.
 Let's look through one of these.